haiku/website/content/guides/virtualizing/xen.md

 ![](/files/guides/virtualizing/xen/virtual_network_1.png)

-Name the virtual network that will be created.
+Give your new virtual network a name!

 ![](/files/guides/virtualizing/xen/net_name.png)

 Here, you can customize the network address range.
-If you are fine with the default settings, simply click **`Forward`**
+The default settings should be alright, simply click **`Forward`**

 ![](/files/guides/virtualizing/xen/ip_range.png)